COMMENTS

 Pseudochromis bitaeniatus (Fowler 1931) bi-, two; taeniatus, banded, referring to dark streak on upper and lower surfaces of body, both extending to caudal fin

-Pseudochromis caudalis Boulenger 1898 of the tail, presumably referring to two black streaks on caudal fin, near its upper and lower borders
+Pseudochromis caudalis Boulenger 1898 of the tail, presumably referring to two broad black horizontal streaks on the caudal fin, one on the upper edge and one on the lower

 Pseudochromis chrysospilus Gill & Zajonz 2011 chrysos, gold; spilos, spot, referring to distinctive gold spots on body